 A well-insulated house will need a smaller heat pump, a smaller ground array (or fewer boreholes) and less electricity, reducing capital and running costs.

-The key is to find a trustworthy installer.
-There are indicators – someone who checks the soil conditions and offers quality equipment, for instance – but it usually comes down to due diligence: checking the installer’s history and the references they supply.
+The key to all this is finding a trustworthy installer who will design and size your system.
+There are indicators of a good installer – someone who checks the soil conditions and offers quality equipment, for instance – but it usually comes down to due diligence: checking the installer’s history and the references they supply.

 Underfloor heating is the perfect choice of emitter for a heating system powered by ground source heat pump.
 This is because underfloor heating requires much lower water temperatures than radiators and a boiler could be said to overheat the water needed for UFH.